 The metro covers the most central areas of Copenhagen.
 It is one of the preferred ways to go from the airport to the city centre.

-While not the best way of transport in Copenhagen, because it doesn’t cover a huge distance, it is still useful in many ways.
+While not the best way of transport in Copenhagen, because it doesn’t cover as much of a distance as the S-trains, it is still useful in many ways.
 The metro is super fast and always functioning well – and it covers the most central and important areas.

 Here is a map of the Copenhagen metro system: